eljefe303030/Melius/README.md

 * Auto saves are disabled by default but can be enabled in the settings menu of the game.
 * [Baka Quick Full Saves](https://www.nexusmods.com/starfield/mods/1750) changes quick saves to full saves, which means you will have more saves and will need to periodically delete saves as and when needed.
 * Multiple mods change UI elements to 60 fps.
+Reinstall the UI mods by right clicking on them in the left hand pane of MO2 to choose your own preferences and settings.
 * [Fast Travel To Unknown](https://www.nexusmods.com/starfield/mods/6663) means you can fast travel to unknown POIs when using the hand scanner.
 * [Auto Unlock SFSE](https://www.nexusmods.com/starfield/mods/5571) Auto unlock doors, containers and terminals (including inaccessible) if you have the required perks.
 * [Short Temple Puzzles](https://www.nexusmods.com/starfield/mods/1139) changes the number of puzzles to 3.